 This is an industrial tableware glaze recommended by tech support at Fusion Frits.
 It not only fires hard and crystal clear but has outstanding suspension and application properties.
 In addition, it works well with most stains.

 The magic for the way this glaze fires and its hardness and durability lie in the variety of fluxes in contains and the very low boron content coupled with high SiO2 and Al2O3.
 The fluxes most likely to create micro-bubbles at this temperature are sourced in a frit.
 It has the traditional CaO and KNaO, but the talc adds MgO and the frit adds SrO plus a tiny bit of BaO.
 This mixed-oxide effect produces a very well melting glaze yet having excellent body (considering it has only 18% of a low-boron frit).

 The recipe of this glaze is not proprietary.
-We developed it and sell it premixed but if you want to batch it yourself, please feel free to do so.
-For more detailed information at the Digitalfire Reference Library (e.g. the recipe, mixing your own, more pictures) click here.
-The mechanism of the recipe is explained, this may empower you to adjust it to you needs.
+We developed it and sell it premixed but you can batch it (or even adjust it) yourself.
+For detailed technical information check its page, G2916F, at the Digitalfire Reference Library.

 Adding the Stains and Opacifiers: Simply multiply the weight of the amount of powder you want to use and divide by 100.
 For example, if you have 2000 grams of glaze powder and want to add 6% stain: 2000*6/100=120 grams of stain.
 Or, 10% zircopax: 2000*10/100=200 grams of zircopax (stain %'s are suggestions, for some colors you may need more, testing is needed).
 Bright colors and whites will be muted on dark-burning bodies.

 For darker firing bodies like M390, we recommend using the GA6A base Alberta Slip glaze.